 If you have concerns about whether or not the CSA is right for you, feel free to contact us with questions.
 If you know the CSA will not fit with your lifestyle, no worries!
-You can find our deliciously fresh vegetables at the Birchwood Farmers Market and Wednesdays at the Bellingham Farmers Market!
+Consider purchasing City Sprouts "veggie bucks" to spend at the Wednesday Bellingham Farmers Market!

 We want you to know we are taking the impact of covid-19 into account and will be taking all the necessary precautions; washing and sanitizing our hands before touching any produce, and never handling food if we are feeling unwell.

 Our CSA is full for the season.
 Please sign up for our

 to get information on how/when to sign up next year.